 - Collect the date of birth, Social Security Number (SSN) and address for each dependent and/or beneficiary you wish to include.

 - Consider your needs and the needs of your eligible dependents.
 Review any coverage offered through your spouse’s/Registered Domestic Partner’s employer to avoid costly duplicate coverage.

-- Carefully review the 2022 Benefits Guide prior to enrollment.
+- Review the 2024 Benefits Guide prior to enrollment.